-- Don't be vague in you content, just tell the user your message in the least complicated way.
-Always drive the user to an action, this might be more articles on the subject, contact information, a web form etc.
+- Don't be vague in your content, just tell the user your message in the least complicated way.
+Always drive the user to action, this might be more articles on the subject, contact information, a web form etc.

 - If you have a particularly important point put it on the homepage, make it visible and don't hide it deep in your content.